A GREAT Architecture for Edge-Based Graph Problems Like TSP

 We provide an overview of the performance of our models and their inference times in Table \ref{table:GREAT}.
 The results show the average performance and total runtime on $10,000$ test instances.
-We use Gurobi \cite{gurobi} as our baseline for TSP, HGS \cite{vidal2012hybrid} for CVRP and a custom greedy heuristic that trades off the collectible prize with the distance for OP.
-For EUC OP, we also report the results using EA4OP \cite{kobeaga2018efficient}.
-For TSP, we also report results for LKH \cite{lkh3} and some simple heuristics (in the SM), as well as the very good results achieved by the neural apporach BQ-NCO \cite{drakulic2023bq}.
-However, we did not retrain BQ-NCO and simply report the values provided in the original paper.
+We use Gurobi \cite{gurobi} as our baseline for TSP, HGS \cite{vidal2012hybrid} for CVRP and a custom greedy heuristic that trades off the collectible prize with the distance for OP (compare Appendix \ref{appendix_greedy}).
+We use this greedy baseline for OP due to the absence of other good heuristics that can be applied to all variants of OP (i.e., including asymmetric OP) out of the box.
+Only for EUC OP, we can also use and apply the the EA4OP heuristic \cite{kobeaga2018efficient} and provide these values as an additional comparison.
+For TSP, we also report results for LKH \cite{lkh3} and some simple heuristics, as well as the very good results achieved by the neural approach BQ-NCO \cite{drakulic2023bq}.
+However, we did not retrain BQ-NCO (since the overall pipeline and framework is completely different from ours) and simply report the values provided in the original paper.